wangx404/JAV_actress_face_recognition_demo/2_train_model/README.md

 Using this script, you can train the CNN model to do the main jod in face recognition.

-In 2018.11.16, this script has no problem to run.
+2018.11.16, this script has no problem to run.
 But there still exists a serious problem.
 When training the model, the loss can be nan.
 Even if the loss is not nan, the accuracy of the model is pretty low.
 I still have not located the problem.
 If you know what is the problem, please tell me.

+2018.11.29 ready to use face recognition model in dlib to test.

 ## Background